martinaalvera/Documentation/feat_reference_data.rst

 CernVM-FS reference data
 ------------------------

-CernVM-FS, conversely cvmfs,

 The CernVM-File System (conversely cvmfs) provides a scalable, reliable and low- maintenance software distribution service.
 It was developed to assist High Energy Physics (HEP) collaborations to deploy software on the worldwide- distributed computing infrastructure used to run data processing applications.

 CernVM-FS is implemented as a POSIX read-only file system in user space (a FUSE module).
-The reference data Files and directories are hosted on standard web servers and mounted on ``/refdata`` directory.
+The reference data Files and directories are hosted on standard web servers and mounted on ``/refdata`` directory:

-Since, cvmfs relies on OverlayFS or AUFS as default storage driver and Ubuntu 16.04 natively supports OverlayFS, it is used as default choice to create and populate the cvmfs server.

 ::